oracle-livelabs/multicloud/helidon-virtual-thread/migrate-application/migrate-application.md

 5. For Customize Project, select the default values and click on *Downloads*.
 This will pop up in a window, save this *myproject.zip* to the location of your choice.
 In the rest of this workshop, the *myproject* name will be used. if you choose a different name, please change respectively.

-6. Go back to Code Editor, In HELIDON-LEVELUP-2023-MAIN, and click *docs*.
+6. Go back to Code Editor, In helidon-virtual-thread, and click *helidon-3*.
     ![Select docs](images/select-docs.png)

 7. Click *File* -> *Upload Files* and select the *myproject.zip* from the location where you have saved this file earlier and then click *Open*.
     ![Upload Files](images/upload-files.png)

-8. You will see *myproject.zip* file under *docs* folder.
+8. You will see *myproject.zip* file under *helidon-3* folder.
     ![Zip File](images/zip-file.png)

 9. copy and paste the following command to unzip the file.
     ```bash
-    <copy>cd ~/helidon-levelup-2023-main/docs/
+    <copy>cd ~/helidon-virtual-thread/helidon-3/
     unzip myproject.zip</copy>
     ```